In this article we'll be cover using Kami for English Language Arts and which specific tools to make ELA classes more engaging.

 Defining Tricky Words

-The Dictionary Tool (subset of the Select Text Tool) allows your student quickly query the definition of a word without having to leave the document.
+The Dictionary Tool allows your student to quickly query the definition of a word without having to leave the document.
 Perfect for reading exercises to improve comprehension of the text and expand students vocabulary!

 The Mark-up and Comment tools are perfect for close-reading reading.
 Use highlights to draw attention to key ideas in the text and use Text comments to elaborate on these annotations with explanation and analysis.
 Students can also use Voice-typing or Voice comment to either transcribe or record a short comment to catch a quickly thought and have it saved for later review (see the above link to the Comment tools for more on that).